 Security, previously an afterthought in the product development lifecycle, is now becoming an integral part of the process.
-New methodologies like shift left offer clear advantages to companies seeking to protect valuable data while still moving quickly.
-Here’s the meaning of DevSecOps, some key benefits, and DevSecOps best practices.
+New methodologies, like DevSecOps and shift left, offer clear advantages to companies seeking to protect valuable data while still moving quickly.

 The DevSecOps pipeline